 The way forward needs to be about love, joy and celebration of our humanity; of our creation in the image of God, of our belonging to Christ – all of us, without exception, without exclusion.Archbishop of Canterbury Justin Welby, Facebook, 15th February 2017

 Sometimes the Church can be an inhospitable place for those presenting a minority report, especially on gender identity and sexual orientation.
-My prayer for my ministry and community, and all who walk a similar path, is the we may have:
+My prayer for my ministry and community, and all who walk a similar path, is that we may have:

 the audacity to be the possibility of life where people told you there couldn’t be.